cea-hpc/modules/doc/source/diff_v3_v4.rst

 Module Sub-Commands
 ^^^^^^^^^^^^^^^^^^^
 On compatibility version, paths composing the **MODULEPATH** environment variable may contain reference to environment variable.
 These variable references are resolved dynamically when **MODULEPATH** is looked at during module sub-command action like **avail**.
+This feature was missing on Modules ``4.0`` but it has been re-introduced on Modules ``4.1``.

 **clear**